Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

-- resume support - 'get file.txt -r' resumes a previously downloaded file if it already exists;
+resume support - 'get file.txt -r' resumes a previously downloaded file if it already exists;

-- high speed - in the tens of MB/s when connected to Bitvise SSH Server, network bandwidth and disk resources permitting.
+- high speed - in the tens of MB/s with Bitvise SSH Server, network and disk speed permitting.

 - Usage: after installing Bitvise SSH Client, get this help by executing 'sftpc -h'

 - Command list: after installing Bitvise SSH Client, get this help by executing 'help' and 'help <command>' from within an established SFTP session

 The "log" utility can be used with sftpc to store the output of each individual SFTP session in a separate, uniquely named log file for auditing.